mohanakrishna12/rokuality-server/README.md

 The Rokuality platform allows you run automated tests on just about any device that has an HDMI out and accepts either Bluetooth or IR commands.
 This includes Playstations, AppleTV's, AndroidTV's, Cable SetTop Box's, etc. It requires the following software/hardware:
 1. You must have nodejs installed on the machine running the server.
 Easily done on MAC via `brew install node` or on Windows via `scoop install nodejs`.
 2. You must have a [Logitech Harmony Hub](https://www.logitech.com/en-us/product/harmony-hub?crid=60) with your device setup as a device and XMPP enabled on the hub.
 See the sections [why harmony](#why-harmony) and [configuring your harmony](#configuring-your-harmony) for details.
 3. You must have an HDMI to USB capture card attached to the device and the machine running the Rokuality Server.
 Once connected the server can capture the device input stream and then perform evaluations against the captured frames.
 See [why capture cards](#why-hdmi-to-usb-capture-cards) for details.
-There are several capture card options available and most 'should' work but we've tested the following:
-	* [Magewell USB 3.0](https://www.magewell.com/products/usb-capture-hdmi-gen-2) A 300$ premium capture card recommended for high quality video capture and evaluations.
-	* [USB 2.0/3.0](https://www.amazon.com/Capture-Broadcast-Streaming-Grabber-Converter/dp/B0779ZJZX3/ref=sr_1_3?keywords=hdmi+usb+capture+cards&qid=1571405168&sr=8-3) A lower cost, $90 alternative to the magewell.
-Video quality is not as good as the Magewell but under test has worked perfectly well.

 ### Server command options:
 | Command  | Description | Notes |